debug-ito/jQluster/doc/_readme.md

 more than once.
 This happens when the node Bob is loaded by more than one browsers, or it is reloaded.

-### Sharing a Node ID by More than One Pages
+### Sharing a Node ID with More than One Pages

     It is possible for more than one Web pages to share the same Node ID, but you should be aware that jQluster cannot distinguish those individual pages.